ronf/asyncssh/README.rst

     pip install 'asyncssh[bcrypt,libnacl,pypiwin32]'

-Note that you will still need to manually install the libsodium library listed above for libnacl to work correctly.
-Unfortunately, since libsodium is not a Python package, it cannot be directly installed using pip.
+Note that you will still need to manually install the libsodium library listed above for libnacl to work correctly and/or libnettle for UMAC support.
+Unfortunately, since libsodium and libnettle are not Python packages, they cannot be directly installed using pip.

 Installing the development branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^